jinyx728/HackXSJTU-Nvidia/README.md

-## README FILE
+## NVIDIA SMART CAR
- We made this project when we participated Hack x SJTU compotition Thanks NVIDIA for their technical support
+ We made this project when we participated Hack x SJTU compotition.\
+ Thanks NVIDIA for their technical support
 #### Group member:
 [Jin Yongxu](https://github.com/JosephKim6)\